Corps of Engineers announces elevation/flow changes at Lac qui Parle Dam

 Corps water managers intend to keep the dam gates open in an effort to release water from the reservoir and reduce the flood risk to the dam.
-The reservoir water level is expected to peak at 939.0 feet this week and will gradually fall if rain is minimal.
-The outflow is currently at 5,550 cubic feet per second, cfs, and forecasted to peak at 6,500 cfs this week.
+On Aug.
+9, the reservoir water level reached a peak at 938.40 feet and will gradually fall throughout the week if ran is minimal.
+The outflow is currently at 6,000 cubic feet per second, cfs, and forecasted to stay steady over this week.

 The water releases are needed to minimize the risk of the reservoir overtopping the emergency spillway, which occurs at an elevation of 941.3 feet.
 The increased outflow of water into the Minnesota River also means additional localized flooding is likely.